Thomas Bissen

 Motivation to pursue a graduate degree

-During my undergraduate studies I always wanted to better understand the interesting physiology we covered in class.
-This led me to a master's program to continue to learn however some of my questions did not have answers.
-I had an advisor that told me some of these questions will have answers eventually and introduced me to research.
+During my undergraduate studies, I always wanted to better understand the interesting physiology we covered in class.
+This interest led me to a master's program to continue to learn; however, some of my questions did not have answers.
+I had an advisor who told me some of these questions will have answers eventually and introduced me to research.
 I loved it.

 Importance and/or impact of research and work

 My research is focused on adults with obesity and brain health.
-Obesity is a risk factor for cardiovascular disease, neurodegenerative and cerebrovascular diseases.
-My dissertation will determine whether 8 weeks of novel inspiratory muscle strength training improves cerebrovascular function.
+Obesity is a risk factor for cardiovascular, neurodegenerative, and cerebrovascular diseases.
+My dissertation will determine whether eight weeks of novel inspiratory muscle strength training improves cerebrovascular function.

 Career aspirations